iluwatar/java-design-patterns/observer/README.md

 In plain words

-> Register as an observer to receive state changes in the object.
+> Implement the Observer interface to actively monitor and respond to state changes in Java applications, improving event-driven programming efficiency.

 Wikipedia says